 Trauma in Teens

-People of all ages may suffer trauma.
+People of all ages may suffer from trauma.
 Moreover, a traumatic event for a teenager can be difficult for them to deal with.
-In some cases trauma can take months or years to overcome while others have no trouble at all.
+In some cases, trauma can take months or years to overcome while others have no trouble at all.
 Trauma in teens could happen to any teen and it requires specialist treatment.

 What is Trauma in Teens?

 Everyone responds and reacts to traumatic events differently, some better than others.
 A traumatic experience is something anyone can encounter, often without warning.
 It is an event that threatens our safety or puts our life or the lives of others at risk.
-When these events occur, life is temporarily disrupted by higher than normal levels of stress and distress and day to day things become challenged for a short or perhaps extended period of time.
+When these events occur, life is temporarily disrupted by higher than normal levels of stress and distress and day to day things become challenging for a short or perhaps extended period of time.
 Understanding how your teen copes with and manages these emotions after a traumatic event is important, although very often, a teen’s coping mechanisms are not immediately apparent.